-I first saw the Whitetail Bucks crossing the auto tour road in front of me.
-They went into an area that I had photographed a Barred Owl this past spring.
-I parked in the road and began photographing.
-I had my camera and lens resting on a bean bag draped over the open window of my pickup.
+I was driving down the auto tour road, when suddenly, I saw the three bucks cross the road in front of me.
+They went into an area that I had previously visited to photograph a Barred Owl during the spring.
+I quickly parked my vehicle on the side of the road and got my gear ready.
+With my camera and lens placed on a beanbag that was draped over the open window of my pickup, I started clicking away.

 Technical: